 There is a suggestion non-steroidal anti-inflammatory medications (NSAIDs) e.g. ibuprofen, effect fracture healing.
-One camp saying they slow fracture healing, whilst a contrasting group say that they are a safe effective pain killer.
+One camp says they slow fracture healing, whilst a contrasting group say that they are a safe effective painkiller.
 What is the science behind both camps, and what choices did I make in using ibuprofen?

 Fracture healing – Does Ibuprofen help or hinder?